-23 May Chill your pillow for better premenstrual sleep
+27 Apr Chill your pillow for better premenstrual sleep

-One reason is that estrogen falls twice during this phase—the first three days after ovulation, then again during the six days before your period.
-As this hormone drops, it can lower levels of brain chemicals that help manage sleep, such as serotonin and melatonin.
-And, it can make you more sensitive to common sleep disrupters, such as noise, light and aches.
+One reason for these sleep challenges is due to plunging estrogen.
+This hormone dips twice during the second half of your cycle: during the three days after ovulation, then again during the six days before your period.
+As this hormone drops, the level of brain chemicals that help manage sleep, such as serotonin and melatonin, also decrease.
+On top of that, descending estrogen can make you more sensitive to common sleep disrupters, such as noise, light and aches.

 Never miss a Hormonology tip!

 I’d love to learn more–sign me up!

 (1) Seiji Hamanishi, et al., “Head cooling during sleep improves sleep quality in the luteal phase in female university students: A randomized crossover-controlled pilot study,” PLOS ONE, published online March 25, 2019